- js reader version

 [This meditation is translated from the German on the Internet, http://www.lebenshaus-alb.de/magazin/007161.html#ixzz1h6JGcks6.
 Peter Buerger is a theology and male nurse and works as a free journalist in Dusseldorf.
-The translator, Marc Batko in Portland, offers hundreds of translated articles at http://www.freembtranslations.com and www.freewebs.com/mbtranslations.]
+The translator, Marc Batko in Portland, offers hundreds of translated articles at www.freembtranslations.com and www.freewebs.com/mbtranslations.]

 A prophetic book of the Bible decries the barrenness of a whole culture: “we were with child, we writhed, we have as it were brought forth wind, we have wrought no deliverance in the earth, and the inhabitants of the world have not fallen” (Isaiah 26, 18).
 The picture that Peter Greenaway shows at the beginning of his film “The Miracle of Macon” (1993) is not less desolate.
 “The harvest is meager,/the animals are unfruitful,/the fruit orchards thin,/the grass withered,/the water scarce,/men and women do not play any more/in bed/uniting is a serious matter/and little arises/except for infirmary and sadness.”
 Is it a mere accident that the current end-time catastrophes movie shows us a world without births in “Children of Men”?
 (2006)